gsi-upm/senpy/docs/schema.rst

 Schema Examples
 ===============
-All the examples in this page use the schema defined in :ref:`schema`.
+All the examples in this page use the :download:`the main schema <_static/schemas/definitions.json>`.

 Simple NIF annotation
 ---------------------